Aleksandar Stankov (footballer)

 Aleksandar Stankov (born 19 February 1991) is a Macedonian footballer who plays as a forward for Dutch Derde Divisie side RKSV Groene Ster.

 Club career

-He had a spell in Faroese football with HB Tórshavn.
+Stankov had a spell in Faroese football with HB Tórshavn.
 He then played or German Oberliga side Union Nettetal.

-On 12 January 2020 RKSV Groene Ster confirmed, that the club had signed Stankov.
+On 12 January 2020, RKSV Groene Ster confirmed, that the club had signed Stankov.
 In the summer 2021, he moved to Belgian club KFC Diest.
 A year later, he moved to Esperanza Pelt, also in Belgium.

 International career

-He was a member of the Macedonian U-21 national team.
+Stankov was a member of the Macedonian U-21 national team.